 Launch of my new book in January 2020: published by Vintage Books, a division of Penguin Random House.
 You can pre-order already at Amazon.com, Indie Bound, and Barnes & Noble.

-But what can we do?
 Many of us are bewildered by a fast-changing global economy that seems too big and too complicated for us to understand.
-So, we let the politicians make decisions for us.
+So, we tend to let politicians make decisions for us.
 Unfortunately, politicians are not always going to do what’s best for us.
 They’re going to do what’s best for themselves and their re-election chances.

 As The Economist once wrote: "If economists want to be understood, let them use plain words . . . [and] address those words less to politicians and more to everybody else.
 Politicians care about what voters think, especially voters in blocks, and not a shred about what economists think.
 Talking to politicians about economics is therefore a waste of time.
 The only way to make governments behave as if they were economically literate is to confront them with electorates that are."